Guides4Homeowners

 Another alternative, the areas showing raised roller marks is to start again by sanding down after the paint is completely dry.
 Then once dry, wipe down the areas where you sanded and add another layer of fresh paint.

 Seeing cracks in your walls can be a scary sight.
-There are three cases we’ll look at:
+There are two cases we’ll look at, small cracks and larger cracks.

 The last thing we’ll talk about is how you can tell the sizing apart with cracks in the wall.